top of page

 us mortals.
 Everything is magnified:

 money problems, egos, schedules, legalities.
-But we happen to like working with people who ain’t entirely normal; when properly used, they can turn a routine event into an instant newsmaker."
+But I happen to like working with people who ain’t entirely normal; when properly used, they can turn a routine event into an instant newsmaker."

-As a result of our efforts to promote energy efficiency, we travelled with Governator Schwarzenegger on a trade mission to Asia, and, with great fanfare, he opened Marvell's new design center in Shanghai.
+As a result of all the media attention we were generating, Marvell's co-founders were invited to accompany Governator Schwarzenegger on a trade mission to Asia, and, with a great deal of fanfare, he announced Marvell's plan to build one of the greenest industrial campuses in China.

-The end result?
-Our campaign made Marvell famous for making our hyper-connected ‘Always-On’ world a more energy efficient one.
+End result?
+The celebrity driven campaign made Marvell famous for making our hyper-connected, always-on world more energy efficient.

 As a result of that result: